Unfolding a Bykov attractor: from an attracting torus to strange attractors: Proof of Theorem

 \section{Proof of Theorem \ref{thm:E}}

 In this section, under an appropriate hypothesis, we prove the existence of two rectangles whose image under $\mathcal{F}_{(A, \lambda)}$ overlaps with $\Out(O_2)$ at least twice.
-Therefore, we obtain a construction similar to the hyperbolic Smale horseshoe: a small tubular neighbourhood of $y=0$ is folded and mapped into itself.
+Therefore, we obtain a construction similar to the hyperbolic Smale horseshoe: a small tubular neighborhood of $y=0$ (in $\Out(O_2)$) is folded and mapped into itself.